Unavoidable structures in infinite tournaments: Uncountable oriented graphs

-\begin{theorem} Let $\kappa$ be an uncountable cardinal and let $G$ be an acyclic oriented graph with no infinite directed paths and $|V(G)|=\kappa$.
-If every vertex in $G$ has degree at most $\aleph_0$, then $G$ is strongly $\kappa$-unavoidable. \end{theorem}
+\begin{lemma} Let $\kappa$ be an uncountable regular cardinal and let $G$ be an oriented graph with $|V(G)|=\kappa$.
+If $G$ has $\kappa$ many connected components of cardinality less than $\kappa$, each of which is $\kappa$-unavoidable, then $G$ is strongly $\kappa$-unavoidable. \end{lemma}

-On the other hand, we answer Question \ref{q:kappa}((i)$\Rightarrow$(ii)) negatively in the case when $\kappa$ is a singular cardinal.
-Essentially, this boils down to the fact that if $\kappa$ is a singular cardinal, then it is possible for every vertex in $G$ to have degree less than $\kappa$, but in the transitive closure of $G$ some vertex has degree $\kappa$.